9 Ways to Prevent Swamp Ass

 Butt sweat is nothing to sweat over.
 It’s so human that it can even attract the opposite sex.
 Learning more about this normal bodily function can help us feel less embarrassed about our own booty swamp.

-Simple steps like wearing breathable undies, using deodorant, and refreshing with a TUSHY bidet attachment are generally all that’s needed to keep booty soup in check.
+Simple steps like wearing breathable undies, using deodorant, and refreshing with a TUSHY warm water bidet attachment are generally all that’s needed to keep booty soup in check.

 Frequently Asked Questions